mortezakowkabi/jcb-persian-documentation/019-Adding-Site-Views-to-a-Component.md

 * Uses **user groups** and **access levels** to control who can view what.
 * When this option is checked, JCB ensures the access fields and logic are built into your component.

-> 💡 **Tip:** Always configure access levels in Joomla after installation to match your component’s logic.
+> 💡 **Tip:** Always configure access levels in Joomla after installation to match your component's logic.

 ---

 ## [00:06:32](https://www.youtube.com/watch?v=zZ_HJeYL8ps&t=00h06m32s) – Final Step: Compile and Test

-Once you’ve configured your Site Views:
+Once you've configured your Site Views:

 1. Click **Save & Close** in JCB.
 2. Go to **Component Builder → Compile** and compile your component.